charmarr/.github/profile/README.md

 - Automatically joining the VM nodes into the k8s cluster
 - Setting up an OPNsense router and automating the shit out of it, etc.

 Well, it was all too overwhelming.
 I had the Proxmox cluster and TrueNAS systems functioning.
 But, I was switching jobs at the exact same time, and the automations I setup kinda sorta never worked.
-Which meant I threw my hands up in the air as god intended and continued painfully paying for a million streaming platforms.
+Which meant I threw my hands up in the air as god intended.

 ---